Join us for our Recruitment Day on Saturday 26th January when we will be looking for people to join our incredible team.

 The U3A (University of the Third Age) host monthly classical music appreciation meetings where residents can spend the afternoon enjoying the music followed by a discussion.

-Our private rooms are always equipped with the correct bed for you.
+Our private rooms at Fonthill House Care Home are always equipped with the correct bed for you.
 We use specialist beds and high-grade pressure relieving mattresses for residents with high care needs and more homely divans for residents with low needs.

 Each bedroom has a its own call bell system to enable residents to request assistance from care staff or room service.
 Every room has a smart TV and high speed WiFi to enable the use of FaceTime to keep in touch with family.